-Your leg veins contain small one-way valves that help blood flow upward toward the heart.
-When these valves weaken or fail, blood can pool in the legs instead of circulating properly.
-This condition is known as:
+Your leg veins contain small one-way valves that help move blood back toward the heart.
+When these valves weaken or stop working properly, blood can begin to pool in the legs instead of circulating efficiently.
+This can lead to chronic venous insufficiency, a condition that may cause both cosmetic concerns and medically significant symptoms.

 Chronic Venous Insufficiency (CVI)